Deputation/SpMV/README.md

 # WAIT FOR ALL JOBS TO FINISH, THEN RUN
 ./merge.sh
 ```
 The results.csv and matrix_info.csv files will be in the root folder.
+Cache studies will have their results for both COO and CSR algorithms in the ``logs`` folder.

 ### Local Machine
 Running on a local machine with a NVIDIA GPU.